Theological differences between the Catholic Church and the Eastern Orthodox Church: Neo-Palamism

-in which Gregory Palamas provided a theological justification for the Orthodox practice of hesychasm.
-The hesychast controversy lead to a further distinction between East and West, giving a prominent place to the contemplative practice and theology in the Eastern Orthodox Churches.
-The publication in 1782 of the Philokalia, which lead to a revival of hesychasm, was accepted in particular by the Slavic Orthodox churches.
+in which Gregory Palamas provided a theological justification for the centuries-old Orthodox practice of hesychasm.
+The hesychast controversy lead to a further distinction between East and West, with Palamite doctrine being accepted as orthodox in the Fifth Council of Constantinople, giving a prominent place to the contemplative practice and theology in the Eastern Orthodox Church.
+The publication in 1782 of the Philokalia, which lead to a revival of hesychasm, was accepted in particular by the Slav Orthodox churches.
 Together with the importance attached to it in the 20th century by the Paris school of Orthodox theology, it has "led to hesychasm's becoming definitive for modern Orthodox theology as never before," with its Palamite Essence–energies distinction.

 Rational and mystical theology

-According to these modern Eastern Orthodox theologians, western theology depends too much on kataphatic theology.
+According to these modern Eastern Orthodox theologians, Western theology depends too much on kataphatic theology.
 According to Steenberg, Eastern theologians assert that Christianity in essence is apodictic truth, in contrast to the dialectic, dianoia, or rationalised knowledge which is the arrived at truth by way of philosophical speculation.

 While Thomas Aquinas argued that kataphatic and apophatic theology need to balance each other, Vladimir Lossky argued, based on his reading of Dionysius the Areopagite and Maximus the Confessor, that positive theology is always inferior to negative theology.
 According to Lossky mysticism, c.q. gnosiology, is the expression of dogmatic theology par excellence, while positive theology is a step along the way to the superior knowledge attained by negation.
-According to Lossky, the difference in East and West is due to the Catholic Church's use of pagan metaphysical philosophy, and its outgrowth, scholasticism, rather than the mystical, actual experience of God called theoria, to validate the theological dogmas of Catholic Christianity.
+According to Lossky, the difference in East and West is due to the Catholic Church's use of pagan (Neoplatonist & Aristotelian) metaphysical philosophy, and its outgrowth, scholasticism, rather than the mystical, actual experience of God called theoria, to validate the theological dogmas of Catholic Christianity.
 Lossky argues that therefore the Eastern Orthodox and Catholics have become "different men," stating that "Revelation sets an abyss between the truth which it declares and the truths which can be discovered by philosophical speculation."

 Lossky had a strong influence on 20th century Eastern Orthodox theology, and influenced John Romanides, himself also an influential theologian on his own.
-Romanides saw a strong dichotomy between Eastern Orthodox and western views, arguing that the influence of the Franks, and western acceptance of Augustine's theology, is the starting point of western rational theology, and the dichotomy between East and West.
+Romanides saw a strong dichotomy between Eastern Orthodox and Western views, arguing that the influence of the Franks, and Western acceptance of Augustine's theology, is the starting point of Western rational theology, and the dichotomy between East and West.

 This same sentiment was also expressed by the early Slavophile movements (19th century) in the works of Ivan Kireevsky and Aleksey Khomyakov.
 The Slavophiles sought reconciliation with all various forms of Christianity, as can be seen in the works of its most famous proponent Vladimir Solovyov.